muyJason/Omora/README.md

   the sidebar exceeds 100px and collapse to icons only when narrower.
   New buttons can be added at runtime via `window.omoraAddButton`.
 - Website-specific buttons.
 Each site can provide its own button configuration through scripts in `buttons/website-specific`.
-The first implementation adds a ChatGPT button on `chatgpt.com`.
+The ChatGPT implementation adds a button on `chatgpt.com` that opens a settings menu where users can switch between no background, the default image, or a custom uploaded picture, and choose chat bubble colors from a grid of swatches.
 - Expand/Collapse toggle button at the top.
 It animates the sidebar width between 50px and 200px over 0.5s, shows a "Collaps" label when expanded, and rotates its chevron icon 180° to indicate the state.